CenterForCollectiveLearning/comchoice/README.md

 df = pd.read_csv("/path/to/file/pairwise.csv")

 pwc = Pairwise(df)

+pwc.copeland()
 ```

-### Rating-based to Pairwise comparison
+### Conversion Data into Pairwise comparison

-Pairchoice allows converting a rating-based dataset into pairwise comparison data through method `to_pairwise()`.
+`pairchoice` allows converting a an election dataset into pairwise comparison data through `to_pairwise()` method defined in the class `Pairwise`.

-Let's suppose that we have two candidates and two users.
+Let's suppose that we have two candidates and two voters.
 Voter 1 rates candidate A with 5 stars, and rates candidate B with 3 stars.
 In this case, we could assume that voter 1 will choose candidate A over candidate B.

 Original data:
 | voter | candidate | rating |